github/docs/data/reusables/actions/runner-environment-description.md

-This Indicates the environment of the runner executing the job.
+The environment of the runner executing the job.
 Possible values are: `github-hosted` for GitHub-hosted runners provided by GitHub, and `self-hosted` for self-hosted runners configured by the repository owner.